tpolecat/tut/README.md

 This will add the following to your SBT world:

+- `tut` is a task that interprets **all files** in `tutSourceDirectory` and writes output to `target/<scala-version>/tut`.
+If the code fails to compile or otherwise barfs, you will get a message that directs you to the file and line where the failure happened, along with the REPL error, and the build will fail ... **except** for failures that are in a `tut:nofail` block, which are still reported in output but are ignored for the purposes of build success.
 - `tutSourceDirectory` is where tut looks for input files.
 It is a file setting defaulting to `src/main/tut`.
-- `tut` is a task that interprets **all files** in `tutSourceDirectory` and writes output to `target/<scala-version>/tut`.
-If the code fails to compile or otherwise barfs, you will get a message that directs you to the file and line where the failure happened, along with the REPL error.
-- Failures that are in a `tut:nofail` block are ignored; failures elsewhere will cause the build to fail.
+- `tutScalacOptions` is a list of scalac options to pass to REPL sessions; by default this value is taken from `scalacOptions in (Compile, doc)`.
+- `tutPluginJars` is a list of plugin jarfiles to add to REPL sessions; by default this list is derived from plugins found in `libraryDependencies in (Compile, doc)`.

 ### Integration with sbt-site